compilers-uff/lexer-e-parser-grupo-1/README.md

     java -cp "chocopy-ref.jar:target/assignment.jar" chocopy.ChocoPy --pass=r src/test/data/pa1/sample/expr_plus.py

+You can also test only one specific custom test case by running the following command:

+    java -cp "chocopy-ref.jar:target/assignment.jar" chocopy.ChocoPy --pass=s path/to/your/test.py

 Try this with another input file as well, such as `src/test/data/pa1/sample/coverage.py`, to see what happens when the results disagree.

 ## Assignment specifications